What is a colonoscopy?

 Work inside your bowel with surgical tools

 During a colonoscopy, your provider may remove tissue or abnormal growths (polyps) for further exam.
-He or she may also be able to treat problems that are found.
+Your provider may also be able to treat problems that are found.

 The large intestine or colon is the last part of your digestive system.
 It absorbs water to change waste from liquid to solid stool.
 The large intestine is about 5 feet long in adults.
 It has 4 sections: